 The Board has also issued written instructions specifying when and how information required to enable the Board to evaluate the company's and Group's financial position should be reported to the Board, as well as the distribution of duties between the Board and the CEO.

-The duties of the Board are partly exercised through its Audit Committee, Remuneration Committee and Technology and Business Transformation Committee.
+The duties of the Board are partly exercised through its Audit Committee, Remuneration Committee and Volvo CE Transformation Committee.

 The external auditors report their findings to the full Board once a year.